POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master’s degree is required. a Master’s or bachelors in human resource management, student affairs/higher education administration, business, or a related discipline, is preferred.
+Education: A Master’s degree is required.
+A Master’s or bachelors in human resource management, student affairs/higher education administration, business, or a related discipline, is preferred.

 Skills: Effective verbal and written communication skills are required.
 The ability to utilize Microsoft Office programs and career-related technology and databases is required.
 The ability to work independently to accomplish objectives is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Promotes the programs and services provided by the Career Center by making presentations to classes and student organizations and by coordinating resume days, mock interviews, career fairs, and networking events.
+1. Supports students in the College of Business by serving as the lead Career Center liaison with the College of Business, serving on the College’s committees, and fostering relationships with employers seeking to hire the College’s students.2.
+Promotes the programs and services provided by the Career Center to the College of Business by making presentations to classes and student organizations and by coordinating career preparation events.
 Works with College of Business faculty to implement and manage the processes of career-related class assignments.

 3. Assists with collecting and entering graduate outcomes as needed; reports on College of Business graduate outcomes when requested.